The Universal Declaration of Human Rights states:

 Why Did Homelessness Become So Bad?

-was a huge reason so many people became homeless.
+The deinstitutionalization of the mentally ill was a huge reason so many people became homeless.
 Governments wanted to close large institutions, talking a good game about community “inclusion” of the mentally ill and handicapped individuals.
 Really, institutions were too expensive and governments did not dramatically increase low income and affordable supportive housing, so when people who required support services to live functional and safe lives were pushed out of institutional care, many ended up as street homeless.
 Once on the street, these citizens became easy victims for drug dealers and others who enjoy victimizing others.

 When people become homeless, they often become de-socialized and for those who already had mental handicaps and psychiatric illness, exposed to the daily trauma of homelessness and violence that is often part of the street world, every day is one of survival and insanity.
 No-one should EVER have to live like this is a wealthy nation like Canada and this is a matter of leadership, political will, policy and commitment, or lack thereof.